Sample Path Regularity of Gaussian Processes from the Covariance Kernel: Hölder Regularity

-Another way to see that information about $k$ in a neighbourhood of the diagonal must be sufficient to characterise any \emph{local} sample path regularity property, as it must suffice to consider the covariances at arbitrarily close by points. \end{remark} Theorem \ref{thm: holder} combines results about sample Hölder continuity of GPs \citep{azmoodeh_necessary_2014} to results about sample differentiability of GPs \citep{potthoff_sample_2010}, applied inductively on the partial derivatives.
+Another way to see this is that, to characterise any \emph{local} sample path regularity property, information about $k$ in a neighbourhood of the diagonal must be sufficient as it must suffice to consider the covariances at arbitrarily close by points. \end{remark} Theorem \ref{thm: holder} combines results about sample Hölder continuity of GPs \cite{azmoodeh_necessary_2014} (or the more recent \cite{nummi_necessary_2024} for the multi-dimensional case) to results about sample differentiability of GPs \cite{potthoff_sample_2010}, applied inductively on the partial derivatives.
 It provides necessary and sufficient conditions for $f$ to have almost-Hölder continuous samples of a certain degree.
 Let us note however that it does not quite give us necessary conditions for $f$ to have samples in $C^n(O)$, as the latter is not an almost-Hölder space.
-To achieve this, we can adapt the proof of Theorem \ref{thm: holder} combining necessary and sufficient conditions for sample continuity of GPs with the results about sample differentiability from \citet{potthoff_sample_2010} (see \citet[Theorem 5.3.16]{scheuerer_comparison_2010} for a result of this flavour).
-Characterising necessary and sufficient conditions on the kernel for the sample continuity of the GP is much more involved than almost-Hölder continuity, and therefore we do not expand our results to this setting (see \citet{fernique_regularite_1975} for the stationary case, \citet{talagrand_regularity_1987} for the general case).
+To achieve this, we can adapt the proof of Theorem \ref{thm: holder} combining necessary and sufficient conditions for sample continuity of GPs with the results about sample differentiability from \cite{potthoff_sample_2010} (see \cite[Theorem 5.3.16]{scheuerer_comparison_2010} for a result of this flavour).
+Characterising necessary and sufficient conditions on the kernel for sample continuity of the GP is much more involved than almost-Hölder continuity, and therefore we do not expand our results to this setting (see \cite{fernique_regularite_1975} for the stationary case, \cite{talagrand_regularity_1987} for the general case).
 Moreover we demonstrate in the examples below that Theorem \ref{thm: holder} is all we need.